dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

 Not called out above:

 - Confirm whether we would like to support use of static abstract methods declared in interfaces as operators in query expressions (https://github.com/dotnet/roslyn/issues/53796).
 - Confirm the rules outlined in "Processing of user-defined implicit conversions" and "Processing of user-defined explicit conversions" sections above.
+Some feedback on the current rules https://github.com/dotnet/roslyn/issues/56753.

 # Design meetings